Red Gone Wild: Thee Album: Background

 The first single was "Put It Down" (produced by Timbaland) with additional vocals by DJ Kool.

 The album leaked onto the Internet on March 22, 2007.
 Following its release, the album debuted at number 13 on the U.S. Billboard 200, selling about 44,000 copies in its first week.

 Music videos

 A music video was shot for "Da Countdown (The Saga Continues)", which was going to be the first single back in 2004.

 Another music video, for "Fuck da Security/Rush da Security," can be found on the UK release as a bonus track.

 Smack DVD shot a music video for "Gillahouse Check."

 Official videos were made for "Put It Down" featuring a guest appearance by MTV personality Vincent "Don Vito" Margera, and "Get 'Em" featuring Gilla House artists Saukrates and Icadon.

 Videos were produced for "Gimmie One" and "Freestyle Freestyle."

-Leftover tracks

-In 2002, there was talk of guest appearances by Eminem & 50 Cent, Christina Aguilera, and P. Diddy, with a release date set as early as March 2003, but it is not known if those songs were ever recorded.
-In that time period, the album had the rumored title Re-Vended.
-In 2003, Redman told The Source he was going for a different feel then his previous albums with production by Fred Wreck, JellyRoll, and MegaHertz among others.
-Tracks mentioned were "Car Banga", "Reggie's Got A Gun", and "Blow Your Doors Off".

-Even though a lot changed since then, the overall tracks that were supposed to be on the album made it onto the final cut.

-Leftover tracks include "I C Dead People" produced by Eminem, and "Future Thugs" produced by Black Key and featuring Ghostface Killah, Ludacris & Icadon.
-In 2005, Redman played a song titled "Be a Gorilla" which was never released.

-In two particular interviews, Redman mentioned he did 10 tracks with Scott Storch and four with Timbaland.
-It was rumored that Redman recorded as many as 300 studio songs between 2001 and 2007.